cat-friend/ultimate-accelerator/documentation/user-stories-acceptance.md

 * As a logged-in user who is viewing a clan on the `/clans/:clanId` page, I can view the clan name, members, and description.
 If I am not part of the clan, I cannot view the comments.

 #### Acceptance Criteria
-- [ ] When a logged-in user is viewing a card from a deck on the `/clans/:clanId` page, the user can see the front and back of the card.
+- [ ] When a logged-in user is viewing a card from a deck on the `/clans/:clanId` page, the user can see the details of a clan.

 ### Updating a Clan
 * As a logged-in user, while viewing a clan that I have created (`/clans/:clanId`), I have the option to edit the clan's name, description, and avatar.